EBIvariation/variant-remapping/Evaluating_pipeline.md

 ## Comparison between remapped and standard using Hap.py
-Hap.py was installed using singularity and can be accessed using

-set `$SINGULARITY_DIR` to the location where singularity images are kept see [this comment](https://www.ebi.ac.uk/panda/jira/browse/EVA-1835?focusedCommentId=312411&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-312411) for detail.
+Hap.py was installed using Singularity and can be accessed by setting `$SINGULARITY_DIR` to the location where singularity images are kept.
+See [this comment](https://www.ebi.ac.uk/panda/jira/browse/EVA-1835?focusedCommentId=312411&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-312411) for details.

 ```bash
 singularity exec \